aoduca-art/project-root/README.md

 Overview: an Informative website for Generative AI

-Instructions on how to run the project: Download the .html files along with assets folder or open link below.
+Instructions on how to run the project: Download the .html files along with assets folder .html files should be together with a folder named assets .css file should be inside a folder named css image files should be inside a folder named img both css and img folder should be inside a folder named assets to avoid issues with the css file and images. ex.
+   /assets
+       /css ---> .css file inside
+       /js
+       /img --> img files inside
+   index.html
+   faq.html
+   ethics.html
+   article.html

+or open link below.
 https://raw.githack.com/aoduca-art/project-root/main/index.html

 Framework: bootstrap